 10 Best Ways to Fix CPU Fan Error

-Method #1 Did You Change the BIOS Settings Earlier
+Method #1 Did You Change The BIOS Settings Earlier

-If you do have changed the BIOS setting before, reboot your device and reopen the BIOS interface to reset the elements in the fan back to normal.
+If you have changed the BIOS setting before, reboot your device and reopen the BIOS interface to reset the elements in the fan back to normal.
 To start with, follow the given steps:

-- Go to BIOS screen and press F2, F12, or Del buttons once your computer is rebooted.
+- Go to the BIOS screen and press F2, F12, or Del buttons once your computer is rebooted.

-- Now, Click the Power tab and highlight Hardware monitor option from the list that is popping out.
+- Now, Click the Power tab and highlight the Hardware monitor option from the list that is popping out.

 - CPU FAN SPEED is to be selected after it from the options available.
 Change the settings to ”Ignore.”
 In the CHASSIS FAN SPEED options, change the settings to N/A.

-- Change the last option POWER FAN and SPEED into IGNORED.
+- Change the last option, POWER FAN and SPEED, into IGNORED.
 The device will stop showing the error now.

 Shut down the computer correctly and open the computer host to check whether the CPU fan is working well with accurate speed.
 If it still runs slowly, check it carefully to see how the speed can be changed.
 Back up the relevant data of your computer and shift it on some other hard drive before the PC is turned off.

-Method #3 Remove All the Dust from the CPU Fan
+Method #3 Remove All The Dust From The CPU Fan

-Method #4 Ensure the Connections are Correctly Set Up
+Method #4 Ensure The Connections Are Correct

-Method #5 Switch to New Fans and Remove the Corrupted One
+Method #5 Switch To New Fans And Remove The Corrupted One

-Conclusively, no matter how your CPU fan error problem goes, always act carefully to cause no farther computer component damages.
-If the user can try also do act these methods under the guidance of experts.
+Conclusively, no matter how your CPU fan error problem goes, always act carefully to cause no further computer component damage.
+If the user can also try to act these methods under the guidance of experts.

-Method #6 Inspect all the Hardware
+Method #6 Inspect All The Hardware

-Method #7 Scan all the Software and Remove all the Errors
+Method #7 Scan All The Software And Remove All The Errors

-Modifications can be done in the speed, at which the fan of your device is operating.
-Read through all he the options available and proceed as follows: Advanced Settings > Hardware Monitor > CPU Fan.
+Modifications can be in the speed at which the fan of your device is operating.
+Read through all the options available and proceed as follows: Advanced Settings > Hardware Monitor > CPU Fan.
 After that, enable the following settings: Heat sink, Fan Duct with Fan/ Without Fan.
 Save all the changes made and exit the portal.
 This will lead to an automatic restart of the computer.

-Method #8 Shift the Device to a Cooler Place
+Method #8 Shift The Device To a Cooler Place

-Method #9 Reboot the Windows Frequently
+Method #9 Reboot The Windows Frequently

 Method #10 A Word of Caution!
 Don’t Overlock